-Jobs openings decreased in July to 3.664 million, down from 3.722 million in June.
-The number of job openings (yellow) has generally been trending up, and openings are up about 9% year-over-year compared to July 2011.
+Jobs openings decreased in July to 3.689 million, down from 3.869 million in June.
+The number of job openings (yellow) is up 5.4% year-over-year compared to July 2012.

-Quits increased slightly in July, and quits are up about 8% year-over-year.
-These are voluntary separations and more quits might indicate some improvement in the labor market. (see light blue columns at bottom of graph for trend for "quits").
+Quits were up in July, and quits are up about 8% year-over-year.
+These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").

 Not much changes month-to-month in this report - and the data is noisy month-to-month, but the general trend suggests a gradually improving labor market.